hogthrob/kettlerUSB2BLE/README.md

 ```
 sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev
 ```
-Optional: give node the rights to do bluetooth (and more networking) without superuser rights
+Optional but recommended: give node the rights to do bluetooth (and more networking) without superuser rights
 ```
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
 ```